aeternity/aeternity/docs/installation.md

 Open a Terminal window or get to the command line.

 Create a directory and unpack the downloaded package (you may need to amend the directory and/or file name of the package):
+WARNING IF YOU USE /tmp/node and reboot your mac the folder is deleted, so you will lost your keys if you didn't backup them.
+Also you have to download and setup all from scratch!!!
 ```bash
 mkdir /tmp/node
 cd /tmp/node